Work CasGo

 Managing Operations

 Live map tracking, trip detail feed, occupancy trend charts, and automatic failure alerts — all on the dashboard, filtered by property.
+The admin doesn't need to call anyone to know what's happening.

 05